Seppli11/ZHAW-Summary/summaries/22HS/WBE/DOM.md

 ![image-20221117091020006](res/image-20221117091020006.png)

 There are a lot more you can do with a `canvas` tag, like `quadraticCurveTo`, `bezierCurveTo`, `arc`, text, `scale`, `translate`, `rotate` and a stack infrastructure with `save` and `restore`.

+The coordinate system of a canvas starts in the top left corner at `(0/0)`

 ## Form